-The Commonwealth flag was raised at the Town Hall yesterday (Monday) to celebrate Commonwealth Day.
+The Commonwealth flag was raised at Rugby Town Hall on Monday to celebrate Commonwealth Day.

-Rugby Borough Council joined forces with more than 500 councils, charities and community organisations across the UK to take part in the Fly the Flag for the Commonwealth event.
+The borough council joined forces with groups across the UK to take part in the Fly the Flag for the Commonwealth event.

-A former international sprinter, Trevor represented England at the 1978 Commonwealth Games in Edmonton, Canada, where he made the final of the 200m.
+Trevor is a former international sprinter who represented England at the 1978 Commonwealth Games in Edmonton, Canada, where he made the final of the 200m.
 The flag was later raised at the Town Hall.